Ed-Fi-Alliance-OSS/Project-Tanager/showcase/deployment/windows/README.md

 3. Set `AppSettings.PathBase` to `/cms`.
 4. Set `IdentitySettings.Authority` to `http://localhost/cms`.
 5. Update `IdentitySettings.EncryptionKey` with the `EncryptionKey` you generated for the `setup-openiddict.ps1` script.
-6. Set a random string for `IdentitySettings.ClientSecret` and take note of it.
-There's no minimum length validation, but the longer the secret, the safer it is.
+6. Set `IdentitySettings.ClientSecret` to a value that satisfies CMS client-secret validation and take note of it.
+7. In the same `IdentitySettings` section, confirm or set `ClientSecretValidation.MinimumLength` to `32` and `ClientSecretValidation.MaximumLength` to `128` unless you have a reason to use different values.
+8. By default, `IdentitySettings.ClientSecret` must be 32 to 128 characters long and include at least one lowercase letter, one uppercase letter, one number, and one special character from `!@#$%^&*()-_=+[]{}:;,.?`.
+9. CMS validates `IdentitySettings.ClientSecret` during startup and will fail to start if the configured secret is outside the configured range or does not satisfy the complexity rules.
-7. Update `DatabaseSettings.DatabaseConnection` with the connection string for the CMS database.
+10. Update `DatabaseSettings.DatabaseConnection` with the connection string for the CMS database.
-8. Update `Serilog.WriteTo.Args.path` to your desired log folder.
+11. Update `Serilog.WriteTo.Args.path` to your desired log folder.
-9. In IIS, restart the `cms` application pool to apply the changes.
+12. In IIS, restart the `cms` application pool to apply the changes.
-10. Open `http://localhost/cms` in a web browser.
+13. Open `http://localhost/cms` in a web browser.
-11. Check the CMS logs to verify a successful startup.
+14. Check the CMS logs to verify a successful startup.

 ### On the Database Server (Part 2)

 1. At this point, the CMS tables should have been automatically created.
 2. In a PowerShell v7 terminal, navigate to the `Data-Management-Service\eng\docker-compose` directory.

-    Set the `NewClientSecret` parameter in the command below to the value you configured for `IdentitySettings.ClientSecret` in the CMS `appsettings.json` file.
+    Set the `NewClientSecret` parameter in the command below to the value you configured for `IdentitySettings.ClientSecret` in the CMS `appsettings.json` file. `setup-openiddict.ps1` validates the same length and complexity rules, so keep the script parameters aligned with CMS `IdentitySettings.ClientSecretValidation`.

     ```powershell
-    ./setup-openiddict.ps1 -InsertData -NewClientId "DmsConfigurationService" -NewClientName "DMS Configuration Service" -NewClientSecret "SomeRandomString" -ClientScopeName "edfi_admin_api/full_access" -ConnectionString "host=localhost;port=5435;username=postgres;password=;database=edfi_configurationservice;Application Name=CMS" -HashIterations 210000 -EnvironmentFile $null -PostgresContainerName $null
+    ./setup-openiddict.ps1 -InsertData -NewClientId "DmsConfigurationService" -NewClientName "DMS Configuration Service" -NewClientSecret "ValidClientSecret1234567890!Abcd" -ClientSecretMinimumLength 32 -ClientSecretMaximumLength 128 -ClientScopeName "edfi_admin_api/full_access" -ConnectionString "host=localhost;port=5435;username=postgres;password=;database=edfi_configurationservice;Application Name=CMS" -HashIterations 210000 -EnvironmentFile $null -PostgresContainerName $null
     ```

     This command creates the client that CMS will use for authentication with OpenIddict.
-3. Next, create another random string to use as the secret for DMS to authenticate its calls to CMS.
-There's no minimum length validation, but the longer the secret, the safer it is.
+3. Next, create another client secret for DMS to authenticate its calls to CMS.
+This secret must satisfy the same configured length and complexity rules.
 Set it as the `NewClientSecret` parameter in the command below:

     ```powershell
-    ./setup-openiddict.ps1 -InsertData -NewClientId "CMSReadOnlyAccess" -NewClientName "CMS ReadOnly Access" -NewClientSecret "SomeRandomString" -ClientScopeName "edfi_admin_api/readonly_access" -ConnectionString "host=localhost;port=5435;username=postgres;password=;database=edfi_configurationservice;Application Name=CMS" -HashIterations 210000 -EnvironmentFile $null -PostgresContainerName $null
+    ./setup-openiddict.ps1 -InsertData -NewClientId "CMSReadOnlyAccess" -NewClientName "CMS ReadOnly Access" -NewClientSecret "ValidClientSecret1234567890!Abcd" -ClientSecretMinimumLength 32 -ClientSecretMaximumLength 128 -ClientScopeName "edfi_admin_api/readonly_access" -ConnectionString "host=localhost;port=5435;username=postgres;password=;database=edfi_configurationservice;Application Name=CMS" -HashIterations 210000 -EnvironmentFile $null -PostgresContainerName $null
     ```

 ### On Your Development Machine